pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 Megapixels                      : 0.296
 ```

 Finally we can upload the picture in the same way as before, and then let's check our webshell works.
-We use my parameter to run any command we wat, for example here we do a dir:
+We use my parameter to run any command we want, for example here we do a dir:

 ![wreath-jpeg-test](/assets/images/2021-04-11-22-43-13.png)